Low Graphics | Accessibility

 Many PLE projects of all types and sizes take place up and down the country but they are often isolated initiatives and don't get reported.
 We gather reports and contributions from the wide range of organisations doing PLE work.
 Through sharing our successes, and our failures, we can learn from each other's experiences and add to our common knowledge.

 We are building an active network of PLE practitioners to provide mutual support, foster cooperation, and develop new initiatives.
-Join our network to get a regular newsletter and priority booking for events and our conference.
+Join the network to get a regular newsletter and priority booking for events and our conference.

 In this section